argaurava/DevOps-Demo-Project/README.md

 ### Project Title

-This project is to create two instances on AWS infrastructure in two different AZ in a VPC
+This project is to deploy maven project on AWS infrastructure.

+#### AWS infrastructure details

+* VPC with CIDR block 11.0.0.0/16
+* Security Group with

 ##### Prerequisites